swaptacular/swpt_accounts/protocol.rst

    transfer.
 CR records for *dismissed transfers* MAY be deleted whenever considered appropriate.
 CR records for *committed tranfers*, however, SHOULD NOT be deleted right away.
-Instead, they SHOULD stay in the database until a corresponding `FinalizedTransfer`_ message is received for them. [#cr-retention]_ [#staled-records]_
+Instead, they SHOULD stay in the database until a `FinalizedTransfer`_ message is received for them. [#cr-retention]_ [#staled-records]_

-.. [#cr-retention] The retention of committed `CR record`_\s is necessary to prevent problems caused by message re-delivery.
+.. [#cr-retention] The retention of committed CR records is necessary to prevent problems caused by message re-delivery.
 Consider the following scenario: a transfer has been prepared and committed (finalized), but the `PreparedTransfer`_ message is re-delivered a second time.
-Had the `CR record`_ been deleted right away, the already committed transfer would be dismissed the second time, and the fate of the transfer would be decided by the race between the two different finalizing messages.
+Had the CR record been deleted right away, the already committed transfer would be dismissed the second time, and the fate of the transfer would be decided by the race between the two different finalizing messages.
 In most cases, this would be a serious problem.

-.. [#staled-records] Only if the corresponding `FinalizedTransfer`_ message has not been received for a very long time (1 year for example), the `CR record`_ for the committed transfer MAY be deleted with a warning.
+.. [#staled-records] Only if the corresponding `FinalizedTransfer`_ message has not been received for a very long time (1 year for example), the CR record for the committed transfer MAY be deleted with a warning.